Configure rates

 Flex credit rate The number of flex credits the benefit costs.
 This is only applicable to rates that are for benefit plans that are associated with flex credit programs.
 If you use tier rates, the flex credit rate is defined in Actions > Tier rates.

 Change effective date The date when the benefit rate change takes effect.
-The system will automatically change the benefit rate and update all benefit plans associated with this rate, provided that you run Rate change update processing.
+The system automatically changes the benefit rate and update all benefit plans associated with this rate, provided that you run Rate change update processing.
 Don't set this date unless you want the system to automatically update the employee benefit plans based on this rate.
 This is normally reserved to automatic future rate change processing.
 The Change effective date must be within the benefit rate effective and expiration dates.

 Rate change completed The Rate change completed check box will be automatically selected after the benefit rate changes have been completed by the Rate change update processing.